 Heroism

-It was one of a number of situations I stepped into, where there was either a new project to set up or where there was chaos to sort out.
+It was one of a number of work situations I stepped into, where there was either a new project to set up or where there was serious difficulties to sort out.
 In retrospect, I realise that I was drawn to the challenge of bringing order out of chaos.

-But of course, another factor that came with these moves was a sense of heroism – of being willing to step into difficulty, perhaps even being ‘a saviour’ who comes in to rescue the situation.
+But of course, a factor that came with these moves was a sense of heroism – and a willingness to step into difficulty, perhaps even being ‘a saviour’ who comes in to rescue the situation.
 When you step into chaos and dysfunction and create positive change, it is easy to look good.
 It strokes the ego.

 It was for these reasons that when I saw the Hope into Action job 4 years ago, I did not initially think it was for me.
 I saw an organisation that was successful and had won multiple awards, with an inspiring founder, Ed Walker, who had just been awarded an MBE.
 I knew how tricky it would be to replace a much-loved founder and I assumed it was a job for someone else.